admirableghost/zienkip-registration-fork/README.md

 ## Folder structure
 ------------------
-1. All the public facing components will come into the folder public
+### All the public facing components will come into the folder public
-  a.
-All javascripts goes to the folder public/javascripts
+1. All javascripts goes to the folder public/javascripts
-  b.
-All css goes to the folder public/stylesheets
+2. All css goes to the folder public/stylesheets
-  c.
-All htmls goes to the folder public/views
+3. All htmls goes to the folder public/views
-  d.
-All images goes to the folder public/images
+4. All images goes to the folder public/images
-  e.
-All stock stuff goes to the folder public/vendors (for instance angular.js, bootstrap and all such vendor stuff)
+5. All stock stuff goes to the folder public/vendors (for instance angular.js, bootstrap and all such vendor stuff)

-2. Add the necessary server modules into the folder modules
+### Add the necessary server modules into the folder modules

 ## Dev comments
 --------------